Transilvania International Film Festival

 While the screening materials are in TIFF custody, TIFF shall take on all responsibility for damages relating to storing and exploiting said materials and shall take on insurance covering the unlikely eventuality of such damages.

-Along with the screening materials, press kits and publicity materials for all selected films must reach the same address or be received electronically at firstname.lastname@example.org for the print traffic department by May 1st, 2023.
+Along with the screening materials, press kits and publicity materials for all selected films must reach the same address or be sent electronically to firstname.lastname@example.org for the print traffic department by May 1st, 2023.

 Press kits and publicity materials must contain:

-photos of the creative principals (director and main cast members)
+- photos of the director and main cast members

-dialogue list (in English or, in exceptional cases, French, in a customary electronic format with time codes like .srt, .stl, .sub, .ssa, etc, but not .pdf sau .xls)
+- dialogue list (in English, in a customary electronic format with time codes like .srt, .stl, .sub, .ssa, etc, but not .pdf or .xls)